Amenorrhoea

 Is amenorrhoea inherited?

-The vast majority of causes of amenorrhoea are not inherited.
-Rarely, in patients with primary amenorrhoea, abnormalities in hypothalamic hormone production or defects in ovarian function may have been inherited.
-It is possible that family genetic history may play a role in some causes of secondary amenorrhoea.
+The vast majority of amenorrhoea cases are not inherited.
+However, it is possible that family genetic history may play a role in some cases of primary and secondary amenorrhoea.

 How is amenorrhoea diagnosed?

-The diagnosis of amenorrhoea is made from a history of lack of menstrual cycles.
-A pregnancy test must always be carried out to rule out pregnancy as the cause of amenorrhoea.
-Once this has been completed, initial blood tests include measurement of hormones involved in regulation of reproduction such as follicle stimulating hormone, prolactin, thyroid function tests and androgen levels.
+A pregnancy test is necessary to rule out pregnancy as the cause of amenorrhoea.
+Once this has been completed, initial blood tests include measurements of hormones involved in reproduction, such as follicle stimulating hormone, luteinising hormone, oestrogen, prolactin, androgens and thyroid function tests.

-In women who have never had menstrual periods, an ultrasound scan will be done to look at the uterus and the anatomy of the vagina.
+In people assigned female at birth who have never had menstrual periods, an ultrasound scan may be performed to look at the uterus, ovaries and the anatomy of the vagina.

-Further tests such as a magnetic resonance imaging scan (MRI scan) of the brain may be performed if hypothalamic or pituitary disease is suggested from the history or the initial tests.
+Further tests such as a magnetic resonance imaging (MRI) scan of the brain may be performed if medical history or blood tests suggest a hypothalamic or pituitary disease may be the underlying cause of amenorrhoea.

-All of these tests can be carried out as an outpatient.
+All of these tests can be carried out as an outpatient on a non-urgent basis.

 How is amenorrhoea treated?

-• women who are very underweight through not eating enough or exercising too much often do not have periods; this may be resolved by putting on weight and/or exercising less
+• People who are very underweight through not eating enough or exercising too much often do not have periods; this may be resolved by putting on weight and/or exercising less.

-• surgery and/or medication may be required for pituitary conditions.
-Women with tumours producing excess prolactin are usually treated with a class of drugs called ‘dopamine agonists’, which reduce prolactin levels
+• Surgery and/or medication may be required for pituitary conditions.
+People with tumours producing excess prolactin, a hormone that stimulates milk production are usually treated with a class of drugs called ‘dopamine agonists’.
+These drugs reduce prolactin levels.

-• prescribing the missing hypothalamic or pituitary hormones that regulate reproduction for women who want to become pregnant
+• Prescribing the missing hypothalamic or pituitary hormones that regulate reproduction for people assigned female at birth who want to become pregnant.

-• surgery may be required in patients with uterine or vaginal abnormalities dating from birth.
+• Surgery may be required for people with uterine or vaginal abnormalities dating from birth.

 Are there any side-effects to the treatment?